Miro0o/Docs-Notes/Information Science & Computer Science/🧮 Mathematics/🤼‍♀️ Mathematical Logic/📍 Mathematical Logic Basics (Formal Logic)/Mathematical Logic Basics (Formal Logic).md

 Posted on December 30, 2022 (<a>https://mentalmodels4life.net/2022/12/30/a-map-of-mathematical-structures/</a>) by Kee Siong Ng (<a>https://mentalmodels4life.net/author/keesiongng/</a>) <br>
 Generally speaking, each arrow involves the addition of some new symbols and the axioms that provide their definitions and / or properties.
 Some boxes have multiple incoming arrows; these are systems constructed from the union of multiple sets of new symbols and axioms.
 Note also that the relationships represented by the arrows are, in general, transitive.</small>

-Essentially all the systems have a syntax, a semantics in the styles of Tarski or Kripke, and a Hilbert-style proof procedure (↗ [Hilbert-Style Systems](../Proof%20Theory/Proof%20Calculus/Hilbert-Style%20Systems.md)).
+Essentially all the systems have a syntax, a semantics in the styles of Tarski or Kripke, and a Hilbert-style proof procedure (↗ [Hilbert-Style Deduction Systems](../Proof%20Theory/Proof%20Calculus/Hilbert-Style%20Deduction%20Systems.md)).
 The expressiveness of the different systems are tightly connected. **The progression from propositional logic (Boolean algebra) to first-order logic (predicate calculus), second-order logic (Natural numbers) and ultimately higher-order logic (Type theory) is a well-studied area, albeit one with many intricacies.**

 ==We care primarily about three properties: soundness, completeness, and decidability. ==
 - Soundness relates to whether a statement shown to be true by the proof procedure via a syntactic proof is indeed true in the semantics of the logic.